tannerkoza-auburn/gps-receiver/README.md

-# gnss-receiver
+# gps-receiver

-gnss-receiver is a repository with a GNSS Receiver MATLAB class and associated functions used in the Fundamentals of GPS Navigation (MECH 6970) course at Auburn University.
+gps-receiver is a repository with a GNSS Receiver MATLAB class and associated functions used to calculate navigation solutions in the Fundamentals of GPS Navigation (MECH 6970) course at Auburn University.

 ## Installation